shan-emacs/emacs-packages-mirrors/melpa/js-codemod-readme.txt

-Runs js-codemod on current line or selected region.
+Runs js-codemod on current sentence or selected region.